THOMASELOVE/431-classes-2024/class02/README.md

 ## Announcements

-1. TA Office Hours will begin on Tuesday 2024-09-03.
+1. TAs refers to Teaching Assistants.
+TA Office Hours will begin on Tuesday 2024-09-03.
 Our Shared Google Drive (431 Fall 2024 Dr Love and Students) contains Zoom links for these sessions in a document called **TA office hours schedule and Zoom links**.
 2. If there's anyone in the room today who is **not yet enrolled** in the course, see me after class.
 Thank you.
 3. I speak quickly.
 Unfortunately, this is actually my slow speaking style you're experiencing here.
 I'm willing to do a lot for you, but slowing down further while speaking just isn't going to happen.
 That's part of the reason we try to record the sessions.